davidvoler/polyglots/README.md

 ### improve analyzer

 - [v] add verb lemma and verb form
-- [] add words maybe also as word1 word2 etc - maybe up to 4 words - chose les frequent.
+- [v] add words maybe also as word1 word2 etc - maybe up to 4 words - chose les frequent.
-- [] have all the data of a sentences ready to use by the auto course generation.
+- [v] have all the data of a sentences ready to use by the auto course generation.
-- [] root word
+- [v] root word
-- [] make a word collections - no need to have links
 - [v] japanese - consider saving verbs with the auxiliary as a single element?
 - [v] japanese root - maybe also use spacy
+- [v] add options to the final table

 ## Step 2.1

+### Content Raw
+- [] make a words collections
+1. Used zipf ranking
+2. Using how common it is in out corpus

 ### Analyzer UI